 Step 1 — Go to IBKR and Click “Open Account”

-Step 2 — Choose Your Account Type
+Step 3 — Choose Your Account Type

 You’ll be asked whether you want an Individual, Joint, or Corporate account.
 For most people, Individual is what you want.

-Step 4 — Select Your Country
+Step 5 — Select Your Base Currency

-Step 5 — Choose Cash Account (Important!)
+Step 7 — Choose Cash Account (Important!)

 When asked about account type, select Cash Account — not Margin Account.

-Step 7 — Employment and Financial Information
+Step 8 — More Financial Information to fill in

 Step 10 — Submit the W-8BEN Form